 “[Guyana] is still so wild, and in the very best sense of the word.” — Patty Kusler Riexinger

-Join Caligo Ventures and Naturalist Journeys on a spectacularly wild adventure to Guyana, South America’s hidden gem, followed by five fabulous nights at Trinidad's Asa Wright Nature Centre.
+Join Caligo Ventures and Naturalist Journeys on a spectacularly wild adventure to Trinidad and Guyana, South America’s hidden gem.

 Trinidad's world-famous Asa Wright Nature Centre is a charming nature lodge located in a lush 2,000 acre tract of rainforest high in the Arima Valley of the island’s Northern Range.
 From the Centre’s famed verandah, surrounded by vibrant orchids and bromeliads, visitors often see up to 40 life birds before breakfast that include a colorful array of tanagers, hummingbirds, and honeycreepers.
 Spend time on the Centre's well-maintained trail system and explore the island on day trips to see plentiful wildlife highlights, including the roosting Scarlet Ibis of Caroni National Park and the Centre’s own Oilbird population.